Unitarity Constraints on non-minimal Universal Extra Dimensional Model: Unitarity Constraints

 In the high energy limit, by virtue of equivalence theorem \cite{Lee:1977eg}, the unphysical scalars can be used instead of the original longitudinal components of the gauge bosons and the relevant $2 \rightarrow 2$ scatterings should get contributions from the quartic couplings.
 The contribution from trilinear couplings should safely be ignored due to the fact that the diagrams originating from the trilinear couplings will have an $E^{2}$-suppression coming from the intermediate propagators.
 A $t$-matrix, which is $t^{0}$ for $J=0$, can be constructed from different two-particle states represented as rows and columns \cite{Lee:1977eg}.
 Consequently each matrix element will give the scattering amplitude between the corresponding 2-particle state in the row and in the column.
-Evidently, the bounds on the eigenvalues of this matrix will imply the unitarity constraint (Eq.~\ref{unitarity_constraint1}).
+Evidently, the constraints on the bounds on the eigenvalues of the $t^{0}$ matrix will imply